The North of Mahé

 At the ruins of the former Mission Lodge, located shortly after the pass, around 500 metres above sea level (1,640 ft), you can look out over the island's west coast for the first time.
 The lodge was built in 1875 by church organisations, and once served as a home for freed slaves.
 It is said that even Queen Elizabeth II has enjoyed a cup of tea and the view from the lodge's pavillion.

 Immerse yourself in the world of tea at the Tea Factory.
-The accompanying kiosk, which is open Mon - Fri from 7.00 - 16.00 allows you to peruse a rich selection of local varieties.
-And, anyone interested in taking a tour of the factory can do so (Tue - Fri: 8.30 - 12.00).
+The accompanying kiosk, which is open Mon - Fri from 9.00 - 16.00 allows you to peruse a rich selection of local varieties.

 The tea plants here, originally imported from Kenya, thrive in the rich rainfall of this mountainous region, allowing this entire private area to be covered in tea, with a total of approximately 110 hectares of tea growing.
 In the 'Tea Tavern' café, next to the factory, visitors can enjoy a fine drink or a small snack (open Mon - Sat: 9.00 - 16.00) before continuing on their journey.

 West of the Tea Factory, follow the winding road down towards Port Glaud and enjoy the fabulous views of turquoise lagoon water and offshore islands.
 The last passable piece of road heading north runs from Port Glaud past a mangrove area.
 A short time later, approximately 1.5 km (1 mile) down the road, the wonderful Port Launay can be found, idea for a quick swim.